Midhunmiyu/amrita-test/README.md

 ## Celery

-Here i use celery for creating daily duty roster .
-I set the celery beat to create daily duty roster for all the employee by checking availability.
+I use Celery to create a daily duty roster.
+I've configured Celery Beat to generate the roster for all employees by checking their availability.
 ```bash
 from celery.schedules import crontab